Life Expectancy of Person with PAD

 2. Presence of Comorbid Conditions

-Individuals with PAD often have other chronic conditions that affect their overall prognosis, such as:
+Individuals with PAD often have other chronic conditions that affect their overall prognosis and their peripheral artery disease life expectancy, such as:

 • Cardiovascular Disease: PAD is a marker for systemic atherosclerosis, making individuals with PAD more prone to heart attacks and strokes, which significantly reduces the life expectancy of person with PAD.